 Doris Day: the cutest blonde of them all

-I think of Doris Day as the icon nobody really knew, and I’m thinking of her these days because, just down the Californian coast from me, in Carmel, that eternal, perpetual, cute tomboy blonde next door, she of the undying smile and unequalled decency, who could sing so well you spent hours listening to her, will be 90-several on the next April 3.
+I think of Doris Day as the icon nobody really knew, and I’m thinking of her these days because, just down the Californian coast from me, in Carmel, that eternal, perpetual, cute tomboy blonde next door, she of the undying smile and unequalled decency, who could sing so well you spent hours listening to her, will be 90-something next April 3rd.

 Somewhere down there, tucked away, she lives with a quantity of four-legged animals, the objects of her affection.
 She doesn’t do interviews; she isn’t interested in her own legend.
 So this can be no more than a fond card to someone a generation adored but never really cornered – that’s the mystery I find intriguing to this day.